 How can a limited liability company in Croatia be verified?

 All limited liability companies in Croatia must submit annual financial statements regarding their commercial activities and all their transactions.
 These statements must be audited and approved by authorized public accountants in Croatia.
-Below is an infographic with information about setting up companies in Croatia:
+Below is an infographic with information about setting up an LLC in Croatia:

-The base of establishing a private limited liability company in Croatia in 2024 is the Articles of Association (when there is more than one founder) or the statement of the establishment (when there is only one founder).
+The basis of establishing a private limited liability company in Croatia in 2025 is the Articles of Association (when there is more than one founder) or the statement of the establishment (when there is only one founder).
 These documents must provide information regarding:

 This type of company may start to operate a business in Croatia only after it is registered in the Court Register based on the articles of association or the statement of establishing the business and a standard completed application.
-All the formalities can be managed by one of our local specialists, you have experience in company incorporation in Croatia.
+All the formalities can be managed by one of our local specialists, you have experience in company formation in Croatia.
+Plus, you can also explore this video presentation with details on this subject:

 Opening a private limited liability company in Croatia

-• complete information about the responsibilities of the owners and of the directors.
+- complete information about the responsibilities of the owners and the directors.

-If you would like to know the rules for registering an LLC in Croatia in 2024, please talk to our specialists.
-If you need accounting in Croatia, our specialists can offer professional services.
+If you would like to know the rules for registering an LLC in Croatia in 2025, please talk to our specialists.

 Post-registration requirements for DOOs in Croatia